junxit/us-congress-bills-111/metadata.md

 - 2010-03-02 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman with an amendment in the nature of a substitute.
 With written report No. 111-145.
 - 2010-03-02 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman with an amendment in the nature of a substitute.
 With written report No. 111-145.
 - 2010-03-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 295.
+- 2010-05-07 — Message on Senate action sent to the House.
+- 2010-05-07 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3429-3431; text as passed Senate: CR S5431)
+- 2010-05-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3429-3431; text as passed Senate: CR S5431)